Big Star - Columbia: Live At Missouri University 4/25/93

 A very well done overview of a great career (so far).
 Parker's recorded for FIVE different labels over the years, so it took a sixth (Rhino) to pull something from all phases of his career.
 Well worth picking up.

-Tom Petty & The Heartbreakers - Greatest Hits
+Tom Petty And The Heartbreakers - Greatest Hits

 The Soft Boys - 1976-81